By: Megan Ng, Undergraduate Student of Food Science and Human Nutrition at the University of Illinois at Urbana Champaign

 These web-based visits are live, real-time appointments between patients and health care providers.
-These meetings take place on a video conferencing platform.
+The meetings take place on a video conferencing platform.
 This type of telehealth allows for consultation across geographical distances.
-The largest advantage of live video conferencing is the “live” element.
+The most significant advantage of live video conferencing is the “live” element.
 Live video conferencing allows for follow-up questions and discussion.

 Asynchronous Video (Store-and-Forward)

 Asynchronous video is not live, it is the electronic delivery of health records and documents.
 Feedback on tests and records are later provided by a health care professional.
 This type of telehealth is common in rural areas where health care may be more challenging to receive.